 Alternative baking idea: I have an oven-baked candied pecan recipe here containing egg whites and sugar.
 You can easily candy your walnuts this way, which is oven-baked, following the exact instructions and just changing out the nuts.

 How long do candied walnuts last?
 Judging by all my Pinterest feedback, about one day because you eat them all!
-However, these delicious snacks generally last up to 2 weeks as long as they are sealed from moisture.
+However, these delicious snacks generally last up to 2 weeks if they are sealed from moisture.

-Can you use halved walnuts over whole?
+Can you use halved walnuts over whole ones?
 Sure!
 It’s OK to use walnut halves if you prefer.
-I like the bag of walnuts whole and then use as is straight from the pack.
+I like the bag of walnuts whole and then used as is straight from the pack.

 Are they any side effects of eating walnuts?
 If they are candied like these walnuts are, your waistline will suffer if they were a daily occurrence.
-In general, nuts are nutritious for you and shouldn’t be looked at as a negative.
+In general, nuts are nutritious and shouldn’t be considered harmful.

 Looking for more appetizer recipes that everyone can munch on?